flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 If the issues identified during the review are resolved and the submission is improved such that it passes the guidelines, it will be reconsidered for approval.
-Note that submissions can be removed even after they are accepted at our discretion.
+Submissions are accepted at the discretion of the reviewers and can be removed even after they are accepted if it is found to violate any policy.

 ## Application ID